The Nolans: 1984–2005: New labels and line-ups

-In 1986, the Nolans released the LP "Tenderly", which was an album of standards.
+In 1986, the Nolans released the LP Tenderly, which was an album of standards.
 They appeared in the second episode of the 1987 comedy series Filthy Rich & Catflap, playing themselves in a blackmail plot and performing "I'm in the Mood for Dancing".
-A 1989 re-recording of the same song reached No. 99, and another version reached No. 51 in 1995.
+A 1989 re-recording of the same song reached number 99, and another version reached number 51 in 1995.

-In 1991, the group signed with Teichiku Records to record a series of albums covering popular J-pop songs in English.
+In 1991, the group signed with Teichiku Records to record a series of albums covering popular Japanese songs in English.
 The first release was Playback Part 2, which covered songs made popular by Momoe Yamaguchi.
 Rock and Rolling Idol featured covers of Kyōko Koizumi songs.
 Tidal Wave (Samishii Nettaigyo) included the group's versions of songs made famous by Wink, Seiko Matsuda, Akina Nakamori, Candies, and Yōko Oginome.
 The Hottest Place on Earth featured five covers of Princess Princess songs.
 The Nolans became the first Irish group to be awarded the 33rd Japan Record Awards Kikaku-shō (Prize for Planning) for their cover albums.
 Compilations of their Japanese material, often featuring remixes and some featuring other artists as well, were regularly released throughout the 1990s and 2000s in Japan, while several budget-priced compilations of their Epic-era material (sometimes re-recorded) appeared in the UK.

-Coleen, who had married performer Shane Richie in 1990, and was now a mother of two, quit the group in 1994.
-In 1995, longstanding lead singer Bernie left to pursue an acting career; Anne and Maureen continued as a two-piece version of the Nolans.
-A re-recorded and remixed version of "I'm in the Mood for Dancing", released on the Living Beat label, reached No. 51 in the UK in 1995, and Bernie and Coleen returned briefly to promote the single.
+Coleen, who had married performer Shane Richie in 1990 and was now a mother of two, quit the group in 1994.
+In 1995, longstanding lead singer Bernie left to pursue an acting career.
+Anne and Maureen continued as a two-piece version of the Nolans.
+A re-recorded and remixed version of "I'm in the Mood for Dancing", released on the Living Beat label, reached number 51 in the UK in 1995, and Bernie and Coleen returned briefly to promote the single.

 From 2000, the line-up consisted of Maureen and Anne, together with Anne's daughter Amy and unrelated singer Julia Duckworth, and concentrated on live appearances, often at venues such as Butlins holiday camps and bingo halls.
 The group disbanded in 2005, with Maureen Nolan having been a member for 31 consecutive years.

 Anne was diagnosed with breast cancer in 2000, as was Linda in 2006.
 As part of her treatment, Linda had a breast removed.
-Bernie was diagnosed with breast cancer in April 2010, but successfully fought the disease until it later returned.
+Bernie was diagnosed with breast cancer in April 2010 but successfully fought the disease until it later returned.